 I’m on at 1:22:39, and again at 1:40:12

 Did you like this blogpost?
+Keep an eye out for the latest Local Stuff here.
 Have a squiz at some of my other posts while you’re here.
 You might like this – how winning a national blogging award totally improved my shit day at soft play, or this – 30 laugh out loud reasons toddlers and ‘threenagers’ have a tantrum.

 Or if you fancy a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 Feel free to join in though.
 There are also great travel reviews and some AWESOME giveaways.
 And if you fancy sharing your own funnies, come and join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group on Facebook.